ender-js/Ender/README.md

     "main": ["blamo-a.js", "blamo-b.js"]

 **ender** -- This special key points to your bridge, which tells Ender how to integrate your package!
-This is where the magic happen.
+This is where the magic happens.
 If you don't provide a bridge with the ender property, or if you're trying to include a package which wasn't intended to work with Ender, no worries!
-Ender will automatically default to a commonjs module integration and automatically add the exported methods directly to ender as top level methods.
+Ender will automatically default to a [CommonJS](http://wiki.commonjs.org/wiki/Modules/1.1) module integration and automatically add the exported methods directly to ender as top level methods.
 More on this below.

+<h3>Packaging without publishing</h3>

 If you you're not ready to publish your package, but you're ready to test it's integration with ender, don't worry.
-Simply create the package.json file, as if you were going to publish it, then navigate into the root of your directory and run:
+Simply create the <code>package.json</code> file, as if you were going to publish it, then navigate into the root of your directory and run:

     $ npm install